Steens Mountain

 Visit Dave Anderson's truly artistic collection of Steens photography and informative notes at http://members.tripod.com/~SteensMountain/

-Don't forget to visit the Bureau of Land Management (BLM), official guardians of the region.
+Don't forget to visit the Bureau of Land Management (BLM), official guardians of the region and its many WSA areas (Wilderness Study Areas).

 The High Desert Committee of the Sierra Club has been very active in Steens issues and here's the link to them: HDC, Sierra Club...
 And don't forget to click here to see the Club's historic Steens Mascot, "Biggie Bighorn"